tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 #### resolution

-NOTE: hdmi cable must be plugged in before booting raspberry pi -
+NOTE: HDMI cable must be plugged in before booting RPI -
-      otherwise hdmi signal is not detected.
+      otherwise HDMI signal is not detected.

-- list all modes for `DMT` hdmi group
+- list all modes for `DMT` HDMI group

   ```sh
   $ tvservice -m DMT